Erythrolamprus cobella

-It is found in northern South America east of the Andes, in the Guianas, eastern Venezuela, and Trinidad and Tobago.
+Classification

+Erythrolamprus cobella belongs to the genus Erythrolamprus, which contains over 50 species.
+The genus Erythrolamprus belongs to the subfamily Dipsadinae, which is sometimes referred to as the family Dipsadidae.
+The relationships of Erythrolamprus species located in northern South America (Venezuela) can be shown in the cladogram below, based on molecular DNA analysis:

 Description

 Adults may attain a total length of 73 cm, which includes a tail 12.5 cm long.

 Dorsally, it is black or dark brown with white crossbands.
 Ventrally it is red with black crossbands.
 The upper labials are white or yellowish.